 Report on Other Legal and Regulatory Requirements

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements.
-Refer Note No.35A & No.35B tothe standalone Ind AS financial statements.
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements.
+Refer Note.
+Nos.
+33 and 34A to thestandalone financial statements.

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-(c) According to the information and explanations given to us and on the basis of ourexamination we report that the title deeds of freehold land and the buildings constructed thereonare held in the name of the Company as at the balance sheet date.
+(c) According to the information and explanations given to us and on the basis of ourexamination we report that the title deeds of land and the buildings constructed thereonare held in the name of the Company as at the balance sheet date.
 In respect of leaseholdland the lease agreement is in the name of the Company where the Company is the lessee.Also refer note.3A to the financial statements.